A Snowy Central Park Engagement Session Straight Out of a Lesbian Hallmark Movie

 If this approach sounds like something you’d love to have for your own wedding day, then hey, I’m Caroline, your queer documentary wedding photographer in NYC, and I’d love to hear from you.
 Reach out here to inquire, and let’s dream up your day together!

-Caroline King Caroline King
+Photography: Me, Caroline King

 Funky Queer Halloween Elopement in Brooklyn, NY